top of page

 Eligibility for the prize includes being at least 16 years old and currently enrolled in an academic institution or training program.
 Part-time and online students are also eligible.
 Applicants are assessed based on their academic achievements, impact on peers, community contributions, resilience in overcoming adversity, creativity, and innovation.

-For more details on how to apply and the selection criteria, you can visit the official Global Student Prize website
+For more details and information on applications and nominations, visit the official Global Student Prize website.

 VF underlines copy.png